hyperledger/aries-rfcs/features/0794-did-rotate/README.md

 }
 ```

-The **rotating_party** is expected to receive messages on both the existing and new DIDs and their associated keys for a reasonable period that MUST extend at least until the following `ack` message has been received
+The **rotating_party** is expected to receive messages on both the existing and new DIDs and their associated keys for a reasonable period that MUST extend at least until the following `ack` message has been received.

 This message MUST be sent using authcrypt or as a signed message in order to establish the provenance of the new DID.
 Proper provenance prevents injection attacks that seek to take over a relationship.
 Any rotate message received without being authcrypted or signed MUST be discarded and not processed.